Top tips for how to write a CV

 As someone who looks at a lot of CVs on a daily basis, I am still surprised by how many people send a poor CV out into the world to represent them.
-It makes me a little angry so in aid of keeping my blood pressure under control, here is my view on how to create a presentable CV and, in a highly competitive market, give yourself the best chance of securing an interview!
+Given the competitive nature of the market you want to ensure you are putting your best foot forward and give yourself the best chance of securing an interview!
+So here are some pointers on how to create a competitive CV.

 Which format to use

 There are a myriad of CVs formats, most of which are downloadable and a similar number of schools of thought about whether you should keep it traditional or try to do something to stand out.
 This very much depends on the industry you are applying for.
 In creative or media roles, your CV is likely to showcase your design/digital skills and so there is room to be more radical.
 For other industries, the safest option is to stick to a traditional format with the aim being to give the reader the clearest understanding of your career to date.
-I fully confess to being a ‘CV classicist’ and don’t tend to be swayed by fancy graphics or gimmicks.
+I fully confess to being a ‘CV classicist’ and don’t tend to be swayed by aesthetics or graphics.
+More and more technology is being utilised to screen applicants including AI, so ensuring your CV contains the keywords related to your job function is important.
+This will help ensure you are “selected” for having the right experience.

 Beware the over-formatted CV

-The bane of my life is an over-formatted CV.
+The other issue is the over-formatted CV.
 By this I mean one which has text in boxes and columns, numerous font types and sizes and an exaggerated use of bullet points.
 You may think this looks more ‘impactful’ however be aware that when CVs are added to a database, heavy formatting is often lost in the process.
-The answer to this is to PDF your CV however this can also cause issues if a system cannot ‘read’ the CV and also means that the CV cannot be corrected if a mistake is spotted.
+The answer to this is to PDF your CV however this can also cause issues if a company’s application tracking system cannot ‘read’ the CV and also means that the CV cannot be corrected if a mistake is spotted.

 In the world of CVs this is the million-dollar question.
 People are given so much conflicting advice “it must fit onto one page” (even if you are a Managing Director?!) or conversely, it should contain detail on every role you have held (even if it runs to 5 pages?!).

 As a general rule, a well-written CV should fill 3 pages and only go beyond this if you are at a very senior level.
-If you are at a senior level and have a CV of two pages, I would bet your bottom dollar that you are selling yourself short.
+If you are at a senior level and have a CV of two pages, I might well be selling yourself short.

 The key is to keep flowery prose to a minimum, use clever formatting (font size, narrow margins etc.) and be economical with your language without missing any salient points.
 Also, and this is just a little niggle on my part; it isn’t really necessary to have the words Curriculum Vitae at the top of the page.
 Your name will suffice and this will save you a valuable line of text!